-SUMMER FLOUNDER (fluke) fishing is a slow go for keepers in Long Island Sound.
-Better off heading to the south side of Fishers Island, Block Island Sound and or off Montauk.
-Mid to western LIS anglers are reporting good numbers of smaller, sub-legal sized fish and a few keepers mixed in, up to 4 pounds.
-(Norwalk/Darien/Stratford/New Haven/Woodmont area).
-You got to put your time in and be mobile moving from spot to spot.
+SUMMER FLOUNDER (fluke) fishing has been solid (good numbers of fish) throughout Long Island Sound.
+The walls at New Haven and West Haven have been producing.
+Deep water (80-100) off Hatchett Reef and Black Point is also fishing well, along with Long Sand Shoal.
+The best bite has been between the CT and Thames Rivers in 40 -100 feet.
+You have got to put your time in and be mobile moving from spot to spot.
 It's time to start fishing deeper to improve your chances for a "doormat" fluke.
 Fluke spots include south shore of Fishers Island (Isabella Beach, Wilderness Point), Watch Hill to Napatree Point, off the Stonington breakwater, mouth of the Mystic River to Groton Long Point, Lower Thames River channel, Gardiners Bay over to Greenport, NY, Twotree Channel, Black Point/Niantic Bay, Long Sand Shoal, Westbrook-Clinton area, Falkner Island area, New Haven Harbor to West Haven, off the mouth of the Housatonic River, Norwalk Islands, and across over to Port Jefferson, NY.
 Minimum size is 18 inches and the daily creel limit is 5 fish per person.

-BLACK SEA BASS fishing is showing signs of slowing down as the larger fish head off into deeper water after the spawn.
-Fishing over any deep water structure (gnarly bottom preferred) in 100/125 to 150 feet around slack tide will produce some trophy-sized "humpbacks".
-Stratford Shoal (11B).
-Fish shallower and you will catch some keeper-sized sea bass along with fluke, a lot of sea robins and smooth dogfish (aka sandsharks).
+BLACK SEA BASS fishing is now steadily improving again as they feed heavily after the spawn.
+The Charles Island area along with Stratford Shoal (11B) has been producing.
+Deeper you fish the bigger the sea bass.
+Fish shallower and you will catch some keeper-sized sea bass along with summer flounder, a lot of sea robins and smooth dogfish (aka sandsharks).
 CT black sea bass regulations are as follows...15 inch min. length, 5 fish daily limit from May 1st to December 31st.
-Berkeley Gulp (swimming mullet), on a jig along with squid with a spinner works great for these "Bucketmouths".
+Berkely Gulp (swimming mullet), on a jig along with squid with a spinner works great for these "Bucketmouths".
 Clams and sandworms also work well.

-SCUP (porgy) fishing is very good in Long Island Sound and shows no signs of quitting.
-Hens and Chicken Reef has been red hot for scup.
-Porgy have also been reported at a number of shore fishing locations including Rocky Neck State Park, Harkness Memorial State Park, Meigs Point Hammonassett, Sherwood Island State Park and Fort Trumbull State Park.
+SCUP (porgy) fishing is very good in Long Island Sound.
+Any spot with hard bottom (structure) is worth fishing on.
+The mouth of the Housatonic River to Charles Island and also along Morningside (Milford) is fantastic.
+Fishing from shore try Stratford Seawall at high tide.
+Rocky Neck State Park, Harkness Memorial State Park, Meigs Point Hammonassett, Sherwood Island State Park and Fort Trumbull State Park.
 Locate your favorite Enhanced Shore Fishing Opportunities for these hard fighting and excellent eating "Reef Slammers".
 These "panfish of the sea" are easily caught on sandworms/cut squid or any other small piece of bait.

-WEAKFISH fishing has slowed down with a few large "squeteague" being caught this past week.
-Many are caught while anglers bottom fish for fluke or sea bass.
-Good fishing in Niantic, New Haven Harbor by the breakwaters over to Woodmont/Milford Point and along Stratford shoals to Darien.
+WEAKFISH fishing has surprised many anglers...good catches of "squeteague" are occurring while anglers bottom fish for fluke and sea bass.
+Good fishing in Niantic (Black Point), New Haven Harbor by the breakwaters over to Woodmont/Milford Point and along Stratford shoals to Darien.
 One of the best eating saltwater fish you will ever catch and it's also the state fish of Delaware.